-The Veterans of the Afghanistan and Iraq Conflicts Scholarship Program is designed to provide financial assistance to United States armed forces personnel who served in the Afghanistan or Iraq Conflicts, and their sons, daughters, or spouses who are current high school seniors, and full-time or part-time, degree-seeking undergraduate students enrolled in an eligible accredited Maryland postsecondary institution.
+The Veterans of the Afghanistan and Iraq Conflicts Scholarship (VAIC) Program is designed to provide financial assistance to United States armed forces personnel who served in the Afghanistan or Iraq Conflicts, and their son, daughter, stepson, stepdaughter, or spouse attending a Maryland postsecondary institution.

-United States Armed Forces - Active Duty: copy of current official military orders: documentation of service in Afghanistan/Iraq
+United States Armed Forces - Active Duty: copy of current official military orders documenting service in Afghanistan/Iraq

 United States Armed Forces - Veteran: copy of Certificate of Release or Discharge from Active Duty (DD-214)